Tell me something.

-Tell me something.
 Over the past couple of years, have you ever felt the immense awfulness of the outside world pressing in on you?
-Have you felt it pierce through all the healthy boundaries you’ve ever set up for yourself and trickle in?
+You need a refuge inside of yourself through healthy boundaries you’ve set up and trickled in.
 Has it perhaps soaked in so deep that sometimes it feels like it’s saturated your very bones?
-Leaving you heavy and exhausted and hopeless and OH DEAR GOD?
+Leaving you heavy and exhausted and hopeless, and OH DEAR GOD?

 Yeah, uh, me neither.
 (Nervous cough.)

 Okay, but let’s just say hypothetically!!!
 That you are a human whose heart is tender, and the last couple of years have been rough, and the bad news has been unrelenting, and the horrors of the world have stolen some of your joy.

 In that case, what you need, my dearest darling…is a refuge.

 A Place Inside Yourself Where the World Cannot Get at You

 No, no, no!
 We must not turn away from the suffering of the world!
 That is the most rank and vile privileged callousness!